|Fishing Home||Contact Us||News||DNR Home|

 Weekly Fishing Report -- Updated every Wednesday afternoon

 BEECH FORK – Anglers should call the Beech Fork Corps of Engineers office at 304-525-4831 and go to http://www.lrh-wc.usace.army.mil/wc/bbfns.htm for information and current lake levels.
-Hybrid bass can be caught with shad imitating lures fished near the surface.
-Some walleye and sauger have been reported from the tailwater area as well as stocked trout.
-Catfish and bass anglers are reporting catches using various live and artificial baits.
+Bass are being caught using soft plastics and crankbaits.

-BURNSVILLE – The lake is at summer pool and clear.
-The surface temperatures are in the 80’s.
+BURNSVILLE – The lake is at summer pool.
 Bass are in about 10-12 feet of water.
 Crappie and bluegill are also hitting on jigs and live minnows.
-We have received reports of Musky being caught in the upper end of lake.
-The tailwaters were stocked with trout on May 27.
+The tailwaters were stocked with trout April 22.
 For more information call Corps of Engineers at 304-853-2398 and go to http://www.lrh-wc.usace.army.mil/wc/busns.htm .

 NORTHERN WEST VIRGINIA

 Mt.
 Storm Lake - Anglers at Mount Storm Lake should target striped bass, black bass and walleye.
-Recent biological surveys indicate good bass and walleye populations.
 Fish can be caught throughout the lake but many anglers do well fishing with chicken livers near the discharges.
-Anglers and biological surveys have been reporting good catches of striped bass.
+Recent biological investigations indicate good bass and walleye populations.

 CENTRAL WEST VIRGINIA

 Water levels are normal and clear.
 If you are looking for a place to go, please check the fishing regulations and the WVDNR website for a list of public access sites or call your local WVDNR district office for some advice and a place to fish.
-Trout stocking season has concluded but holdover trout should be available throughout summer months at some locations as long as stream flow remain normal.
-Check the DNR webpage for statewide trout stockings and updated fishing information, www.wvdnr.gov.
+Trout stocking continues into May.
+Make sure you purchase your 2015 WV fishing license.
+For statewide trout stockings and updated fishing information check the DNR webpage www.wvdnr.gov.

 SOUTHERN WEST VIRGINIA